girover/javaFxValdation/README.md

 	}
 }
 ```
-The above code will do nothing but creating instance of `Validator`, because we have not assigned any rules to the field that we want to validate.
+The code shown above creates an instance of the Validator class.
+However, since no rules have been assigned to the field that needs validation, the code will not perform any validation checks.
+It is essential to define the validation rules before calling the validate() method to ensure that the input value is checked against the rules defined for the specific field.
+By assigning appropriate validation rules to each field, you can ensure that your application only accepts valid input and provides appropriate feedback to the user if any errors are found.

-To tell `validator` to start validating fields in the controller, there are two things you must to do.
+In order to initiate field validation using `validator`, there are two important steps to follow.
-***First*** you must add `@Rules` Annotation to the field you want to validate.
-This annotation takes two values.
-The first is `field` which is the field name, and the second is `rules` which is a String containing all rules you want validate this field against.
-[Go to writing rules section](#writing-rules).
+**The first step** is to add the `@Rules` annotation to the fields that you want to validate.
+This annotation requires two values: the first is `field`, which is the name of the field, and the second is `rules`, which is a string containing all the rules that you want to apply to this field.
-***Second*** you must call `validator.validate()` or `validator.validate(String...fieldNames)`.
+ For more information on how to write rules, refer to the [Writing Rules section](#writing-rules).

+The second step is to call either the `validator.validate()` method or the `validator.validate(field1, field2, field3, ...)` method.
-The difference between these two methods is that `validate()` will validate all fields annotated with `@Rules` in the controller, While `validate(String...fields)` will validate only the fields you pass to this method as Strings *(those fields must be annotated by @rule annotation)*
+The former method will validate all fields that have been annotated with `@Rules` in the controller, whereas the latter method will only validate the fields that you specify as arguments (i.e. field1, field2, field3, etc.), provided that they have been annotated with the `@Rules` annotation.

+By following these steps, you can ensure that your JavaFX inputs are thoroughly validated against the rules that you have defined, providing your users with accurate and helpful feedback when necessary.

 *Look at this example:*